MND Info Line 1800 777 175. 9am to 4.30pm Monday to Friday.

 Weight loss in people living with MND can occur for a variety of reasons.

-- Problems with eating and drinking can make consuming enough energy hard.9 This can lead to a loss of fat mass and limit the body’s ability to receive nutrition.
+• Problems with eating and drinking can make it hard to consume enough energy (also referred to as kilojoules and calories).9 This can lead to a loss of fat mass and limit the body’s ability to receive nutrition.
 3, 10

 Signs of weight loss